Crinklebine/dirstamp/readme.md

 # dirstamp

-`dirstamp` is a tiny cross-platform command-line utility that **copies the _last-modified_ time (`mtime`) of the newest *file* in each directory (folder) onto the directory itself**.
+`dirstamp` is a tiny cross-platform command-line utility that **copies the _last-modified_ time (`mtime`) of the newest *item* in each directory (folder) onto the directory itself**.

-It’s perfect after migrations, restores, or bulk copies where all your folders suddenly say “today” even though the files inside span years.
+It’s perfect after migrations, restores, or bulk copies where all your folders suddenly say “today” even though the files inside may span years.
 Seeing an accurate date of your folders is useful to view data history by folder.

 > **Example**